-Trade Deadline: Five biggest winners and losers for Fantasy Baseball
+Trade Deadline: Five biggest winners and losers for Fantasy Baseball include Sonny Gray, Yu Darvish, Jonathan Lucroy

 Shane Greene Detroit RP

-Among the newcomers to the closer role, none is more exciting than Shane Greene, in part because he has the sort of skill set that translates well to the role -- having compiled a 2.74 ERA, 1.22 WHIP and 9.8 strikeouts per nine innings by way of a 97-mph fastball -- and part because, even now that the dust has settled, the Tigers are still a competent major-league team capable of giving him regular opportunities.
-They have called up Joe Jimenez, their projected closer of the future, but after he put together a 12.46 ERA in five April appearances, he's not a threat just yet.
+Among the newcomers to the closer role, none is more exciting than Shane Greene , in part because he has the sort of skill set that translates well to the role -- having compiled a 2.74 ERA, 1.22 WHIP and 9.8 strikeouts per nine innings by way of a 97-mph fastball -- and part because, even now that the dust has settled, the Detroit Tigers are still a competent major-league team capable of giving him regular opportunities.
+It's true they've called up Joe Jimenez , their projected closer of the future, but after he put together a 12.46 ERA in five April appearances, he's not a threat just yet.

 Other winners among closers: A.J.
-Ramos, Brad Ziegler, either Taylor Rogers or Matt Belisle, potentially Brandon Kintzler
+Ramos, Brad Ziegler , either Taylor Rogers or Matt Belisle , potentially Brandon Kintzler

 |2